yannyyss/lab-angular-ironcontacts/README.md

 ## Introduction

-Over here at Ironlabs, we found students needed a way to keep track of their fellow classmates for future projects and beer get togethers.
+Over here at Ironlabs, we have found that students like to have a way to keep track of the contacts they make during their Ironhack experience, for furutre projects, and to reminisce about the old times.

-Unfortunately, our top developer fell asleep on the project and got distracted.
-We don't have the resources to put somebody else on it, so we need you!
+We are going to create a contact management app with Angular.

-You can find the code our developer has written in the starter code folder of this github repo.
+You can find the starter code in the starter code folder of this github repo.

 ## Requirements